Priority Seating for Conversation; Yen Trinh, Brisbane, Australia

 Public2; Irene Guzman, Santa Monica, CA

 Education on the Go; Rumi Samadhan, Mumbai, India

 Ingrain Reclaimed Street Furniture Project; Rodrigo Caula, Vancouver, BC

 The Pavilion Harp; Wayne and Karolina Switzer, Brooklyn, NY

-This summer, GOOD and the BMW Guggenheim Lab launched a worldwide, online call for imaginative and unconventional ways to improve urban comfort.
+In the summer of 2012, GOOD and the BMW Guggenheim Lab launched a worldwide, online call for imaginative and unconventional ways to improve urban comfort.
 Members of the public were invited to propose changes to a public space of their choice, taking into consideration the community, environment, architecture, landscape, and other elements that would shape the experience.

 Priority Seating for Conversation

 Conversations in public spaces present endless possibilities to build connections, create community, and make life more interesting.
 This submission suggests displaying signs designating “priority seating for people who want conversation” in trains, buses and other modes of public transportation to foster a culture of friendliness.